 - Rank candidates who meet the minimum criteria and take an objective view of where candidates do not meet, partly meet, fully meet the criteria.

-- Add the agreed reasons for selection/deselection and interview notes to the Interview Record Form and email to your Recruitment Administrator advising which candidate is successful and which should be placed on hold or rejected.
+- Add the agreed reasons for selection/deselection and interview notes to the Interview Record Form and email the Recruitment Hub advising which candidate is successful and which should be placed on hold or rejected.

-- Your Recruitment Administrator will then inform unsuccessful candidates via the online recruitment system.
+- The Recruitment Hub will then inform unsuccessful candidates via the online recruitment system.
 This will ensure that candidates are kept updated about the status of their application promptly by email.

 Making an offer

 All offers of employment are subject to pre employment checks including satisfactory references, evidence of eligibility to work in the UK and any other statutory checks.
 It is College policy that a member of staff may not commence employment until these checks have been completed.
-References checks are via our applicant tracking system, TalentLink.
-The Hiring Manager may contact the preferred candidate to disucss:
+References checks are completed via TalentLink.

 - potential salary